dmnfarrell/dmnfarrell.github.io/_posts/2022-12-21-chatGPT-python.markdown

 ## Bionformatics type things chatGPT can help you with

-Software engineers, scientists who have no coding experience are not going to be using chatGPT to solve novel or complex problems. **It will help beginners but you do have to know enough to ask the right questions.**
+Software engineers, scientists who have no coding experience are not going to be using chatGPT to solve novel or complex problems.
+It will help beginners but **to solve real world problems you do have to know enough to ask the right questions**.

+Here's the kind of things it will good for:

-* Ask it clearly defined functions with fairly simple tasks and it might produce the finished product, but you need to check it.
+* Ask it clearly defined functions with fairly simple tasks and it might produce a finished product, but you need to check it.
 * Providing a scaffold for functions very quickly which you can then bug fix, add details or augment to suit.
 This would take care of the work of naming variables and writing logic for example.
 * Building mundane things like regular expressions which humans don't find it easy to construct.
 * Helping to clean or import data tables.